AylinUenal/AylinUenal/README.md

 # Welcome! :wave:

-I'm Aylin, a Berliner with an international soul :herb:
+**I'm Aylin, a Berliner with an international soul :herb:**
 - [x] After more than 8 years of working experience in and around tech, I fulfilled my dream of becoming a full-stack developer.
-- [x] In my previous jobs, I gained strong skills in critical thinking and creative problem-solving.
+- [x] During my previous jobs, I gained strong skills in critical thinking and creative problem-solving.
 - [x] As a former journalist, consultant, and project manager, attention to detail, continuous learning, and team collaboration are natural to me.

 ## My tech stack: